-The DWS has indicated that the property cannot be served by more than the one existing water service at this time.
-Constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for the additional 2 lots of the pending 3-lot subdivision would be placing excessive demands upon the applicant because of the extensive improvements and additions required to the existing DWS water system facilities.
+The DWS has indicated that the property is not served by water services at this time and no timetable has been established for such improvements.
+Constructing water system improvements to extend the DWS facilities or provide a private water system to DWS standards for the pending 6-lot subdivision would be placing excessive demands upon the applicant because of the extensive improvements and additions required to extend the existing DWS water system facilities.
+And, at an elevation of approximately 1,900 feet above sea level, the drilling of wells and construction of other water system improvements to DWS standards would also be unreasonable for a six (6) lot subdivision.